storyteller/Storyteller/documentation/documentation/docs/outlines.md

 <!--Title:Topic Outlines-->
 <!--Url:outlines-->

-If you want to quickly generate the skeleton of a documentation project, Storyteller comes with the `st doc-seed` command.
+If you want to quickly generate the skeleton of a documentation project, Storyteller comes with the `dotnet stdocs seed` (`st doc-seed` in Storyteller 3.*) command.

 The first step is to write a file called `outline.txt` in your `/documentation` folder.
 Configure the topics in the order and structure you want with the right titles with a format like this (originally used to generate the documentation you are reading):